StefanRickli/anp/README.md

 ## Versioning

 Starting with the initial upload to GitHub, I will use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [releases on this repository](https://github.com/StefanRickli/anp/releases).

 ## Authors
 * **Stefan Rickli** - *Initial idea and versions of ANP* [StefanRickli](https://blogs.ethz.ch/ricklis)